francois-durand/my_toy_package/docs/tutorial.rst

 #.
 On ReadTheDocs website:

    #.
-Paramètres → Comptes liés.
-Check that your GitHub account is listed here.
-   #.
 Go to “My Projects”.
 Import a Project → Importer manuellement.
 Fill in the form and validate, e.g.::

          my_toy_package